mslinn/multi-scaladoc/README.md

 For usage, simply type:
 ```
 $ bin/doc
-ScaladcoPublisher 0.1.0
+Scaladoc publisher for multi-project SBT builds 0.1.0
 Usage: bin/doc [options]

-  -a, --autoCheckIn <value>
-                           Stop program if any files need to be committed or pushed
   -c, --copyright <value>  Scaladoc footer
   -d, --deleteAfterUse <value>
-                           remove the GhPages temporary directory when the program ends
+                           Remove the GhPages temporary directory when the program ends
   -n, --gitHubName <value>
-                           Github ID for project
+                           Github project ID for project to be documented
   -o, --overWriteIndex <value>
                            Do not preserve any pre-existing index.html in the Scaladoc root
   -r, --dryRun <value>     Show the commands that would be run
   -s, --subProjectNames <value>
                            Comma-delimited names of subprojects to generate Scaladoc for
+  -u, --gitRemoteOriginUrl <value>
+                           Github project url for project to be documented
 ```

 ## Sponsor